 How to Use a Debit Card Online and at an ATM

-If debit cards are new to you, you may not (yet) know how to use one.
-It's easier than you think.
-We'll cover a few basic examples below, and you'll have a clear idea of how to use your card in no time.
+Debit cards might be new to you, or you may want a refresher on how they work.
+We'll cover a few basic examples below, and you'll have a clear idea of how to get the most out of your card and avoid problems.

 How to Use a Debit Card

-Just run the black magnetic strip on the back of your card through the card machine (or dip the smart chip, if your card and the merchant use chips.
+To pay, either run the black magnetic strip on the back of your card through the card machine or insert the square smart chip, if your card and the merchant use chips.
 You may need to sign for the transaction, although that’s optional with some small sales (and online purchases).
-In some establishments, you pay with your debit card by handing it to an employee who will run it through a card reader for you.
+In some establishments, you pay with your debit card by handing it to an employee who runs it through a card reader for you.

-While convenient, the practice is also risky, so you should only give it to somebody you trust.
-Anybody who has your card in their possession can copy information from the card, and use that information to make fraudulent purchases on your account.
+Handing your card to anybody is risky, so you should only give it to somebody you trust.
+Anybody who has your card in their possession can copy information from the card, potentially using that information to make fraudulent purchases from your checking account.

-Debit cards can be used to get cash out of your checking account at an automated teller machine (ATM).
-To do this, insert your card into the ATM's card reader.
-If you're not sure how the card goes in, look for a diagram that looks similar to your card.
-It will indicate which side goes up, and which side should face left or right (look for something similar to the black stripe on the back of your card).
+You can use debit cards to withdraw cash from your checking account at an automated teller machine (ATM).
+To do so, insert your card into the ATM's card reader.
+If you're not sure how the card goes in, look for a diagram that appears similar to your card.
+It should indicate which side goes up and which side should face left or right (look for something similar to the black stripe on the back of your card).

-Once the ATM has read your card, it will ask you to enter your personal identification number (PIN).
+After the ATM reads your card, it will ask you to enter your personal identification number (PIN).
 Type in your PIN while blocking your hand from view (you don't want anybody else to see what you type in at this point).
 Then, follow the instructions on the screen to make withdrawals, view your balance, or transfer money.
-If you had to insert your debit card into the machine and it held onto the card, be sure to wait until your card is returned to you before walking away.
+If you had to insert your card into the machine and the machine keeps the card, be sure to wait until the machine returns your card before walking away.

-You may also be asked for a CCD, CVV, or similar security code.
-It is a three or four digit code that helps prove that you are authorized to use the card.
-This code can be found on the back of most cards towards the far right (often printed on the card in black ink after your card number).
+You may also need to provide a CCD, CVV, or similar security code.
+Those three- or four-digit codes help to prove that you are authorized to use the card.
+Those codes can be found on the back of most cards toward the far right (often printed on the card in black ink after your card number).
 On American Express cards, the code is on the front of the card (again, in black ink on the far right).

-To use a debit card online, you'll need to know the correct billing address linked to that card.
+To use a debit card online, you often need to know the billing address linked to that card.
 With most debit cards, this is your home address.
-However, you may have difficulty using prepaid debit cards if you do not know what address to use.
+However, you may have difficulty using prepaid debit cards if you do not know which address to use.

 If you plan to make payments online, be sure that your computer will keep thieves from stealing your card information.
 Keep your security software up to date, and only use your card on sites that you trust.
-You should also check to make sure that your card information will be sent over a secure connection when shopping online (look for the lock icon and any messages on your browser).
+Verify that your card information goes through a secure connection when shopping online (look for the lock icon and any messages on your browser).

-Prepaid cards are very similar to traditional bank-issued debit cards.
-The main difference is that they are not linked to your bank account.
-Instead, they are linked to a pool of money that you load onto the card before using it.
-In most cases, you can use a prepaid debit card as if it was any other card – as long as you have sufficient funds available, nobody's going to care that you have a prepaid card.
+Prepaid cards are similar to traditional bank-issued debit cards.
+The main difference is that they don’t have a direct link to your bank account.
+Instead, they spend from a pool of money that you load onto the card before using it.
+In most cases, you can use a prepaid debit card as if it was any other card.
+As long as you have sufficient funds available, nobody's going to care that you have a prepaid card.

 If you're going to use a prepaid debit card, keep an eye on the fees you pay.
 These cards are typically (but not always) more expensive than debit cards issued by banks.

-Debit cards make it easy to make payments.
-However, when it comes to debit cards that are linked to your checking account, there is some risk involved: that card is linked directly to your bank account.
+Debit cards make it easy to spend money.
+But when it comes to debit cards that are linked to your checking account, there is a significant risk involved: That card pulls funds directly from your bank account.

-If your card is stolen (or if somebody steals the information from your card), your checking account could get drained by a thief.
-You are protected—as long as you report the problem to your bank immediately – but a temporarily empty bank account can cause stress and other problems.
+If your card gets stolen (or if somebody steals the information from your card), your checking account could get drained by a thief.
+You are protected—as long as you report the problem to your bank quickly enough—but a temporarily empty bank account can cause stress and other problems.